 In this guide I test all of the CFexpress Type-A cards currently available in three different Sony cameras: The Sony A1, A7R V and A7 IV.

-By testing the cards in-camera we get a much more accurate idea about their in-camera write speeds and identify which cards are really the fastest, because unfortunately label speeds don’t always match up to in-camera performance!
+By testing the cards in-camera we get a much more accurate idea about their in-camera write speeds and identify which cards are really the fastest, because label speeds don’t always match up with in-camera performance!

 Sony A7R V Speed Tests